Deleted Files from Your Flash Drive? What to Do First

 Marked for Overwriting, Not Instantly Erased

-Imagine the flash drive storage as numbered lockers.
-Deleting a file is like taking the nameplate off a locker door.
-The contents (your data) are still inside, but the system now sees the locker as available for someone else.
-Recovery tools attempt to look inside these unmarked lockers before new contents are placed inside.
-The more the drive is used, the faster those lockers get reused.
+Think of flash drive storage as lockers.
+Deleting a file is like removing the nameplate.
+Contents (data) are still inside, but the system sees the locker as available.
+Recovery tools try to look inside these “unmarked” lockers before new contents are placed.
+More drive use means faster reuse of these lockers.

 Factors Influencing Deleted File Recovery Success